 What to Do

 Beach days and watersports have never seemed so appealing.
 That said, popular beaches can get jam-packed.
-If you’re heading to the Algarve, for instance, you might want to venture to more off-the-radar west-coast beaches, such as cliff-backed, wave-pummeled Praia do Amado and Praia da Arrifana, both surfing meccas.
-Or head further north to the Costa Verde in the Minho, where Viana do Castelo combines a medieval center with long, golden, dune-fringed sands.
+For instance, if you're heading to the Algarve, you might want to venture to more off-the-radar west-coast beaches, such as cliff-backed, wave-pummeled Praia do Amado and Praia da Arrifana, both surfing meccas.
+Or head farther north to the Costa Verde in the Minho, where Viana do Castelo combines a medieval center with long, golden, dune-fringed sands.

-With their low-key vibe, higher elevations and cooler climes, the northern Minho and Beiras are terrific in August.
+The northern Minho and Beiras are terrific in August with their low-key vibe, higher elevations, and cooler climes.
 Come for backcountry walks or to road trip from one gloriously sleepy village to the next.
 Both regions keep a tight grip on shepherding traditions, with farmsteads nestling among meadows and forests of pine and cork oak.
-Hiking is best in the national parks and nature reserves, and never better than when exploring the granite peaks, hidden lakes and thick forests of Serra da Estrela and Peneda-Gerês.
+Hiking is best in the national parks and nature reserves, and never better than when exploring the granite peaks, hidden lakes, and thick forests of Serra da Estrela and Peneda-Gerês.

 More Helpful Information